weiwenwu12/starter-hugo-research-group/content/authors/admin/_index.md

     - course: PhD in Instrument Science and Technology
       institution: Chongqing University
       year: 2019
-    - course: BEc in Measurement and Control Texchnology and Instrument
+    - course: BEc in Measurement and Control Technology and Instrument
       institution: Nanchang Hangkong University
       year: 2014